bushw011/urmorris-pages/pages/05.a-and-e/eric-vincent-with-french-club/default.md

 date: '11-10-2019 17:20'
 ---

+**By Alisa Samadani, Staff Writer** _Originally published in Issue 3, Volume 32 of The University Register on Friday, October 11, 2019_

 UMM French Club hosted a free concert in Edson Auditorium on Saturday, October 5, from 7-9 p.m.
 The concert featured French musician, Eric Vincent, who has travelled all across the globe to share his music.
 His voice was full of soul.
 With graceful fingers sliding across the neck of his guitar, his powerful strums filled the room.
 Although I do not speak the language (desolé), I found his manner heartwarming.

 After his first piece, there was a brief interaction with the audience, then the lights turned red.
 He spoke of Sisyphus and his horrid condemnation: pushing a rock repeatedly up a hill for eternity.